 A release of an abstract of judgment can occur where the debtor files an Affidavit of Release of a Judgment Lien (sworn statement) showing that the real property in question is the debtor’s homestead and meets certain legally-established criteria set forth in Texas Property Code §41.002, which can be up to 10 acres for an urban home, 100 acres for a single adult rural home and 200 acres for family rural home.
 These forms for the release of an abstract of judgment in Texas are also available online from most counties.

 Your attorney can contest the release of abstract of judgment Texas form if it is untrue or another reason exists why the property should not be released.

 Contact the Law Office of Seth Kretzer for Post-Judgment Collection Help

 If you or your client has won a judgment, you will need a lawyer with specific experience enforcing judgment liens in Texas and who has the right knowledge and resources to help protect your rights.
 Call Seth Kretzer at 713-775-3050 or contact us online today to discuss your case.

 Seth is on your side and knows how to collect on a judgment in Texas.
 Additionally, he has experience with countless creditors facing the challenges you are now confronting filing your abstract of judgment and enforcing judgment debts.
-He truly understands your situation and will do everything in his power to help you!
+He is a competent judgment collection attorney who truly understands your situation and will do everything in his power to help you!